Logo

 Mediation: A neutral third party facilitates discussions to help both parties reach a voluntary agreement.

-Arbitration: A neutral arbitrator hears both sides and makes a binding decision.
+Arbitration: A neutral arbitrator hears both sides and issues a decision, which may be binding depending on the agreement and procedure.

 Benefits: ADR can be less adversarial, more cost-effective, and quicker than litigation.

-Legal Requirement: California law often requires ADR before initiating lawsuits related to HOA disputes .
+Legal Requirement: California law requires ADR in some circumstances before certain HOA-related lawsuits (for example, many actions to enforce governing documents).

 Preventative Measures For Homeowners